Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 https://reactjs.org/docs/context.html#consuming-multiple-contexts

 ## Conclusion

-I found the Context API very easy to implement compared to Redux's use of `mapStateToProps` and `mapDispatchToProps` to access state and methods for updating it.
+I found Context API very easy to implement compared to Redux's use of `mapStateToProps` and `mapDispatchToProps` to access state and methods for updating it.
 Plus, no need to keep track of action types.

 This example can be found in the [`context-api-intro` repo](https://github.com/Dana94/context-api-intro).